Career Definition of a Telemarketer

 Wholesale and Manufacturing Sales Representative

-Usually a high school education and on-the-job training are sufficient for this career, unless the products being sold are technical or scientific; those positions normally require postsecondary education.
+Usually, a high school education and on-the-job training are sufficient for this career, unless the products being sold are technical or scientific; those positions normally require postsecondary education.
 These sales reps make contacts with agencies, businesses and organizations, explaining products being sold by the wholesalers or manufacturers, answering questions and negotiating costs.
-The BLS projected average job growth of 7% from 2014 to 2024.
-Sales reps, not including those who deal with technical and scientific products, earned a median annual wage of $55,730 in 2015, while those selling scientific and technical goods earned $76,190, the BLS noted.
+The BLS projected the average job growth of 5% from 2016 to 2026.
+Sales reps, not including those who deal with technical and scientific products, earned a median annual wage of $58,510 in 2018, while those selling scientific and technical goods earned $79,680, the BLS noted.

 With a high school diploma and training received on the job, receptionists answer phones, greet visitors and provide information about their businesses or organizations.
-Average employment growth of 10% was expected for this occupation during the 2014-2024 decade, according to the BLS.
-Receptionists and information clerks earned a median salary of $27,300 in 2015.
+Average employment growth of 9% was expected for this occupation during the 2016-2026 decade, according to the BLS.
+Receptionists earned a median salary of $29,140 in 2018.